ron819/custom-airflow-plugins/README.md

 This provides an operator that sends a message to slack using slack incoming webhooks.
 This can be used as an alternative to the slack operator bundled with airflow

 ## Licence
-All code is licenced under the MIT licence.
+All code is licenced under the Apache licence.
 Please see [licence](LICENCE.md)